vikpe/qw/dev/stats/proposal/readme.md

+# Stats schema proposal
+> this is a draft

 Property | Type | | Example | Description
 --- | --- | --- | --- | ---
 `schema_version` | `(string)` | | `1.0.0` | Version of stats schema.